docker-mailserver/docker-mailserver/docs/content/index.md

 !!! important

-    If you'd like to change, patch or alter files or behavior of `docker-mailserver`, you can use a script.
+    If you'd like to change, patch or alter files or behavior of DMS, you can use a script.
 Just place a script called `user-patches.sh` in your `./docker-data/dms/config/` folder volume (which is mounted to `/tmp/docker-mailserver/` inside the container) and it will be run on container startup.
 See the ['Modifications via Script' page][docs-userpatches] for additional documentation and an example.

 You might also want to check out: